v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

      Internally the framework will create a new variable (V_constraint[N]) and a new equation (F_constraint[N]) for each defined constraint, where N is the ordinal number of the constraint.

-4. Specify NLP/MINLP solver
+4. Specification of a NLP/MINLP solver

    * Currently BONMIN MINLP solver and IPOPT and NLOPT solvers are supported (the BONMIN solver internally uses IPOPT to solve NLP problems)

-5. Specify DAE and LA solvers
+5. Specification of DAE and LA solvers

-6. Specify a data reporter and a data receiver, and connect them
+6. Specification of a data reporter and its connection

-7. Set a time horizon, reporting interval, etc
+7. Setting a time horizon, reporting interval, etc

-8. Set the options of the (MI)NLP solver
+8. Setting the options of the (MI)NLP solver

-9. Initialise the optimisation
+9. Initialisation of the optimisation

-10. Save model report and/or runtime model report (to inspect expanded equations etc)

-11. Run the optimisation
+10. Running the optimisation

 :py:meth:`~pyActivity.daeSimulation.SetUpOptimization` function should be declared in the simulation class: